primefaces/primefaces-test/README.md

 You can execute the sample with <strong>mvn jetty:run</strong> command and hit <strong>http://localhost:8080/</strong> to run the page.

-### JSF Versions
+### Jakarta EE10 Version
 ***

-Per default the application uses Mojarra 2.3.x.
-You can also use other versions with the available maven profiles: myfaces23, myfaces23next, mojarra23
+PrimeFaces Test is setup to run again Jakarta EE10 profile using Jetty 12.
+You can also use other versions with the available maven profiles: mojarra40, myfaces40

-`mvn clean jetty:run -Pmyfaces23`

-`mvn clean jetty:run -Pmyfaces23next`
+`mvn clean jetty:run -Pmojarra40`

-`mvn clean jetty:run -Pmojarra23`
+`mvn clean jetty:run -Pmyfaces40`

 ### Server Port
 ***